aiven/devportal/docs/products/cassandra/howto/enable-cross-cluster-replication.rst

   * `cURL` CLI tool
   * `Aiven CLI tool <https://github.com/aiven/aiven-client>`_

-* For enabling CCR on an existing service, an Aiven for Apache Cassandrs service with ``NetworkTopologyStrategy`` set as a replication strategy for the keyspace.
+* See :ref:`Limitations <limitations>`.

 Enable CCR in the console
 -------------------------

+Using the `Aiven web console <https://console.aiven.io/>`_, you can enable CCR for

+* New Aiven for Apache Cassandra service by :ref:`creating a totally new CCR service pair <new-pair>` or
+* Existing Aiven for Apache Cassandra service by :ref:`adding a CCR peer service in another region to an existing service <new-peer>`.

+.. _new-pair:

-On a new service
+Create a new CCR service pair
-''''''''''''''''
+'''''''''''''''''''''''''''''

 1. Log in to the `Aiven console <https://console.aiven.io/>`_.
 2. From the **Current services** view, select **+Create service**.